endormi/django-react-app/frontend/README.md

 # Frontend

-The frontend for this web application was built using [React.js](https://reactjs.org/) and for [eslint-config](https://github.com/endormi/eslint-config-endormi).
+The frontend for this web application was built using [React.js](https://reactjs.org/) and for [eslint-config](https://github.com/endormi/eslint-config-endormi) my own NPM package.

 Install dependencies: